coolbnjmn/TutorialToastView/README.md

 ```

-## Warnings
-Scale parameter, which controls how big the tutorial view is going to be, should be between 0 and 1.
-Any scale larger than 1 will not be able to get dismissed, and this is a known bug that will be fixed.

 ## In the Pipeline
-- Fixes to the above warnings
 - More customization
 - Instead of a colored square for the close button, use an actual image asset with a changeable tint color.